compsciencelab/pytorchrl/code_examples/train_genchem/ppo_reinvent/README.md

 ## 2. Experiment configuration

-Training parameters can be adjusted in the `code_examples/train_genchem/ppo/conf.yaml` file.
+Training parameters can be adjusted in the `code_examples/train_genchem/ppo_reinvent/conf.yaml` file.
 Default parameters are reasonable values for the PPO algorithm.
 To get a description of each parameter run

-    python code_examples/train_genchem/ppo/train_rnn_model.py --help
+    python code_examples/train_genchem/ppo_reinvent/train_rnn_model.py --help

 ## 3. Pre-training (not necessary)

 To pretrain an agent with the current `conf.yaml` configuration run

-    ./code_examples/train_genchem/ppo/pretrain_rnn_model.sh
+    ./code_examples/train_genchem/ppo_reinvent/pretrain_rnn_model.sh

 In particular, the `conf.yaml` field `pretrainingset_path` has to provide a valid path to a file with SMILES for the agent to be pre-trained on.
 Additionally,  `conf.yaml` fields `pretrain_element_list`,  `pretrain_min_heavy_atoms` and `pretrain_max_heavy_atoms` allow filtering out molecules from the training set.

-## 3. Training
+## 4. Training

 To train an agent with the current `conf.yaml` configuration run

-    ./code_examples/train_genchem/ppo/train_rnn_model.sh
+    ./code_examples/train_genchem/ppo_reinvent/train_rnn_model.sh

-If the agent was not pre-trained, a default pretai
+If the agent was not pre-trained, a default pre-trained model is used.

-## 4. Log in wandb during training
+## 5. Log in wandb during training

-If you have a `wandb` account, you can visualise you training progress at https://wandb.ai/ by adding you account key to the configuration file in `line 25`.
+If you have a `wandb` account, you can visualise you training progress at https://wandb.ai/ by adding you account key to the configuration file in `line 35`.

-## 5. Analize results
+## 6. Analize results

 After training, results (including an image of the top generated molecules) can be analized by running

-    ./code_examples/train_genchem/ppo/analize_results.sh
+    ./code_examples/train_genchem/ppo_reinvent/analize_results.sh

-## 6. Use a custom scoring function
+## 7. Use a custom scoring function

 By default, the training script will use a default scoring function, which can be found in

-    pytorchrl/envs/generative_chemistry/default_scoring_function.py
+    pytorchrl/envs/generative_chemistry/reinvent/default_scoring_function.py

-### 6.1 Define an alternative scoring function
+### 7.1 Define an alternative scoring function

 Any custom scoring function can be used as long as it fulfills the following requirements: